 We may read Table 5.1 as a brief outline or a synopsis to a story.
-The essentials of what we write can be coded into the six categories found in the right-hand column.
-It is difficult to reduce these six types of communications to a smaller number.
+It is remarkable that we can code into the six categories found in the right-hand column the essentials of what we say or write.
+It is difficult, I would say highly improbable at the core, to reduce these six types of communications to a smaller number.
 Let us mention two questionable attempts.

 In pre-war Vienna, the philosopher Rudolf Carnap (1935, 23-24) argued that the value judgment "Killing is evil" is a misleading expression of the prescription "Do not kill!"
 At the end of the nineteenth century in Uppsala in Sweden, the philosopher Axel Hägerström (1895) had argued that value judgments were expressions of feelings, not of facts.
 To Canarp we can point out that the phrase "Killing is evil" is ambiguous if given an imperative form.
 It may mean "Tell your children not to kill!", "Punish the murderers!", or, "Do not use the death penalty!"
 The same evaluation of killing thus renders different prescriptions.
 With Hägerström we may argue about the emotive component attached to evaluative and factual statements in moral discourse.
-They separate by degree but not kind from everyday down-toearth language.
+They separate by degree but not kind from everyday down-to-earth language.
 For example, when a judge in a court talks about killing, it is more factual and less emotive than when a mob shouts about killing.